oracle/docker-images/OracleDatabase/README.md

 Sample Docker build files to facilitate installation, configuration, and environment setup for DevOps users.
 For more information about Oracle Database please see the [Oracle Database Online Documentation](http://docs.oracle.com/database/121/index.htm).

 ## How to build and run
-This project offers sample Dockerfiles for both Oracle Database 12c (12.1.0.2) Enterprise Edition and Standard Edition.
+This project offers sample Dockerfiles for both Oracle Database 12c (12.1.0.2) Enterprise Edition and Standard Edition as well as Oracle Database 11g Express Edition.
 To assist in building the images, you can use the [buildDockerImage.sh](dockerfiles/buildDockerImage.sh) script.
 See below for instructions and usage.

 The `buildDockerImage.sh` script is just a utility shell script that performs MD5 checks and is an easy way for beginners to get started.
 Expert users are welcome to directly call `docker build` with their prefered set of parameters.